-- Amazon Alexa integrations: If you’re in the Amazon smart home ecosystem, you’ll be able to command either smart thermostat using your voice alone.
+- Amazon Alexa and Google Assistant integrations: If you’re in the Amazon or Google smart home ecosystems, you’ll be able to command either smart thermostat using your voice alone.

 - Geofencing and schedules: You’ll be able to put your thermostats on schedules and connect them with your phone’s GPS.

 Of course, you’ll decide which one to choose based on their differences more than their similarities.